“First, have a definite, clear practical ideal; a goal, an objective.

 In April, work commenced on the John Hansford Bridge.
 This bridge will form part of the airside perimeter road network for Brisbane’s new runway and is named after Brisbane Airport's longest serving employee in recognition of his ongoing commitment and dedicated service to the airport.

-Work on the pavements is more or less completed, with concreting of the 12km of taxiways reaching completion on 16 October.
+Work on the pavements is complete, with concreting of the 12km of taxiways reaching completion on 16 October.

 The application of 100,000 tonnes of high strength asphalt - the final layer of the runway's pavement design - was completed on 4 December.
 All that remains is the line-marking and completion of the lighting.